 - federal and state taxes and excises.

 Shop around for the best price and do your homework when buying fuel.
-You can do this by taking advantage of the price cycle.
+You can do this by checking fuel price apps and websites, and by taking advantage of the price cycle.
 Most service stations have days when fuel is cheaper.
-The price cycle varies in different locations around Queensland, but tends to be 7–10 days long.
+The price cycle varies in different locations around Queensland but tends to be 7–10 days long.

 Service stations must not take part in anti-competitive activities (such as price fixing).

-The Australian Competition and Consumer Commission (ACCC) monitors the price of fuel every day.
+The ACCC monitors the price of fuel every day.
 The ACCC does not set the price of fuel.